 Search engines like Google and Bing! want to see that your site is easy to navigate and populated with helpful consumer information.
-Search engines have “bots” or active algorithmic code that scans sites for relevancy and present sites to consumers in the form of “search engine listings”.
+Search engines have “bots” or active algorithmic code that scans sites for relevancy.
+It then presents sites to consumers in the form of “search engine listings”.
 Being listed on the search engines, especially on the 1st page for the keywords relevant to your business, is fundamental to success in marketing your site online.
 It also contributes to the credibility of your business.
 You may be a thriving business with many customers, but the search engines don’t even know you exist.
 How do you fix that?

 Your item tags must be configured properly.
-An item is a photo, a menu title or site graphic.
+Basically, an item is a photo, a menu title, or a site graphic.

-This evaluation includes a review of site structure, page content volume and quality, site authenticity, topical relevancy, topics that are differentiators in the given market or represent opportunities to stand to the search engines.
-The presence of an active blog is fundamental to a successful web site that is findable on search engines.
+This evaluation includes a review of site structure, page content volume, quality, site authenticity, and topical relevancy.
+In addition, it needs topics that are differentiators in the given market or represent opportunities to stand out to the search engines.
+Also, the presence of an active blog is fundamental to a successful website that can be found on search engines.

-4. Various design aspects of the site such as menu structure, present of reviews and testimonials and a blog.
+Various design aspects of the site such as menu structure, presence of reviews and testimonials, and a blog.

-5. Site Speed: Your site needs to load in a time efficient manner on desktop and mobile devices.
-Site speed is influenced by several factors, including image and files size, code quality and more.
+Your site needs to load in a time-efficient manner on desktop and mobile devices.
+Nevertheless, site speed is influenced by several factors, including image and file size, code quality, and more.

-6. Mobile Device Compatibility: Your site must be “responsive” to the environment it is viewed in.
-There are design factors and even Google requirements to a site being mobile appropriate.
+Your site must be “responsive” to the environment it is viewed in.
+Accordingly, this means there are design factors and even Google requirements to a site being mobile appropriate.

-Your site’s Name Address Phone number listing being accurate, and the site must be listed in many online directories.
+Your site’s Name Address Phone number listing is accurate, and the site must be listed in many online directories.
 We call it NAP and you can’t sleep through it.

 Your site must have an active, accurate GBM account and be updated on a regular basis.
-Images, reviews, must be kept current, location information accurate.
-The site must be verified by Google.
+Specifically, the images, and reviews, must be kept current.
+In addition, location information should be accurate.
+Lastly, the site must be verified by Google.

 Questions, Next Step

 Have more questions?
-Need help stepping through Search Engine Optimization or managing a complex site to keep it appearing on Search Engines?
+Do you need help stepping through Search Engine Optimization?
+Or maybe, you need help managing a complex site to keep it appearing on Search Engines?
 Contact Beyond Brand Collective here.